-Information about products or services or your company can be valuable especially for new prospects of the people who are interested in learning about new products with the latest trends.
+Information about products, services or your company can be valuable; especially for new prospects of the people who are interested in learning about new products with the latest trends.

-Instructions can tell clients how to get the nearly all out of your products or services before a sale and after a sale.
+Instructions can tell clients how to get all out of your products or services before a sale and after a sale.

 Entertaining content can include humor, engaging If you use entertaining content, make sure it has a little to do with purchasing your goods & services otherwise your email subscribers won’t be as likely to recall your brand as a source of the content.

-Facts and researcher are a good idea when your audience needs more than an opinion to make a purchase decision.
+Facts and research are a good idea when your audience needs more than an opinion to make a purchase decision.